Type System in CSL

 Struct Types¶

-There are three kinds of struct types in CSL: anonymous structs, named structs,
+There are two kinds of struct types in CSL: anonymous structs and named structs.

 The Anonymous Struct Types¶